shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 - what technologies are involved.

 **Response:**
 `Our project is a mixed reality world in which the virtual world mirrors the real one.
-One can move their hands and pick up virtual objects, all of which will be reflected back in the digital screen.
-It creates a fun sensory experience blurring the line between digital and physical.
-The use of cameras to sense depth and distance, sensors for the fingers and a virtual world created on a game engine - this comprises all the technologies involved.`
+One can move their hands and pick up a bowling ball.
+They may then aim for the pins and release the ball as it goes on to eiether miss or hit the targets.It is competitive and engaging as one wants to keep playing until they knock down all the pins.
+This virtual environment involves the use of media pipe ( hand tracking and rotation), Unity (the game engine for the virtual world), Thonny and python for receiving the input and connecting the potentiometer values to the virtual hand.`

 ---